jfrog/jfrog-client-go/README.md

 ## General APIs
 ### Setting the temp dir
-Several jfrog-client-go operations are storing data on the file-system.
-By default, the temporary data will be stored inside 'os.TempDir()'.
-In order to set a different location for these files, simply do the following:
+The default temp dir used is  'os.TempDir()'.
+Use the following API to set a new temp dir:
 ```
     fileutils.SetTempDirBase(filepath.Join("my", "temp", "path"))
 ```